bbest/www_marinebon_starter-academic/content/home/demo.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
 headless = true   # This file represents a page section. active = true     # Activate this widget? true/false weight = 15       # Order that this section will appear.

-title = "Academic Template"
-subtitle = ""
+title = "Marine Biodiversity Observation Network" subtitle = ""

 [design]